 Here are some notable benefits and uses of MICR code in cheques:

 MICR code speeds up the cheque cleaning process by providing accurate branch and bank identification.
-It also performs the functions of a barcode in Electronic Clearing System (ECS) credit transactions.
+It also performs the functions of a barcode in the Electronic Clearing System (ECS) credit transactions.
 It is also useful for verification during loan disbursement and while investing in mutual funds, SIPs or other financial instruments.

 It automates the cheque verification process, eliminating the need for manual verification.
 This minimises human errors and ensures that details are recorded accurately.